gavinlyonsrepo/cylon-deb/README.md

 Some of these options in menu 2 remove unwanted and unneeded packages and configs from system as identified by utilities.
 What will be removed is presented to user first.
-Please take care especially with deborphan options numbered  5 and 6.
+Please take care especially with deborphan options numbered  3  <-> 6.
 These have not been tested on all debian type distros.
-Recommend carry these options out after backups and to document process.
+Options 3 to 6 should only be used with caution by advanced users.

 * Menu two options
 	* Clean up all local cache, apt autoclean